 Distinguishing your business from the competition is the marker of your success.
 What sets you apart from the marketplace?
 In order to find this, you need to compile information about your competitors, including details on their pricing, products, and markets, in addition to their marketing strategies.
 Look for their strengths and weaknesses involving their services, products, and areas they fall short in the market.
 Take this into account when coming up with your USP (unique selling proposition) and marketing.

 So you’ve already investigated the competition?
 Great.
 Now is the time to develop your unique selling proposition.
 A USP is basically a logline of your brand.
 It’s a short statement that tells people what you sell.
 It should include your value and highlight your unique product or service.

-Associating your brand with a visual is really helpful in determining marketing copy and visuals.
+Associating your brand with a visual through website design and other visual components is really helpful in determining marketing copy and visuals.
 For example, if your brand is eyelash extensions, maybe your logo is a woman’s face or a tree to symbolize long, elegant branches as eyelashes.

 Go wild with creativity here as that will speak the loudest among the rest.
 After all, it’s your creativity and imagination that will be unique and original in an oversaturated market.